The brain and spinal cord are covered by layers of tissue. These layers are called the meninges. Bacterial meningitis is an infection of the meninges.

 |Copyright © Nucleus Medical Media, Inc.|

-- Community living arrangements, such as a college dormitory or military base
+- Community living, such as a college dormitory or military base

-- People in close and prolonged contact with people with meningitis
+- Close and prolonged contact with people with meningitis

-- Supressed immune system caused by certain health conditions or medications
+- Suppressed immune system caused by certain health conditions or medicines

 - Previous brain surgery, or cerebrospinal fluid shunts